-The BBC has this month started testing 4K Ultra HD broadcasts and is now asking certain BBC iPlayer users which are using one of currently supported 4K TVs.
-To partake in the experiment and view the stunning documentary Planet Earth II which has been filmed in Ultra HD.
+The BBC has this month started testing 4K Ultra HD broadcasts and is now asking certain BBC iPlayer users who are using one of the currently supported 4K TVs to partake in the experiment.
+This exciting opportunity allows viewers to experience the stunning documentary Planet Earth II, which has been filmed in Ultra HD, showcasing the incredible detail and vibrant colors that 4K technology can offer.

-The Wired website explains that the currently supported TV take the form of the :
+The Wired website explains that the currently supported TV models take the form of the:

 Panasonic, CX680 Series, CX700 series, CR730 series, CX800 series, CR852 series, CZ950 Series, DX902 Series (65,58,50), DR852 series (65,55), DX802 series (58,50), DX750 series (65,58,50), Dx720 series (58, 50), DX700 Series (58,50), DX680 Series (55,49,40) and DX650 series (55,49,40).

-HLG was developed by BBC R&D and Japanese broadcaster NHK and was recently included in the International Telecommunication Union’s (ITU) HDR-TV standard.
+These models have been specifically chosen for their ability to handle the advanced requirements of 4K and HLG content.
+HLG, or Hybrid Log-Gamma, was developed by BBC R&D and Japanese broadcaster NHK.
+It was recently included in the International Telecommunication Union’s (ITU) HDR-TV standard, which sets the guidelines for high dynamic range (HDR) television.

 Source: